peterhinch/micropython_ir/TRANSMITTER.md

 its timing.
 The Philips protocols are unsupported as they require unachievable levels of precision.
 Test results are discussed [here](./TRANSMITTER.md#52-esp32).

+#### Common to all classes

-Constructor
+Constructor args:
-All constructors take the following args:
- 1. `pin` An initialised `pyb.Pin` instance supporting Timer 2 channel 1: `X1`
- is employed by the test script.
+ 1. `pin` A Pin instance instantiated as an output.
+On a Pyboard this is a `pyb.Pin` instance supporting Timer 2 channel 1: `X1` is employed by the test script.
+On ESP32 any `machine.Pin` may be used.
 Must be connected to the IR diode as described below.
  2. `freq=default` The carrier frequency in Hz.
 The default for NEC is 38000, Sony is 40000 and Philips is 36000.
- 3. `verbose=False` If `True` emits debug output.
+ 3. `verbose=False` If `True` emits (a lot of) debug output.

 Method:
  1. `transmit(addr, data, toggle=0)` Integer args. `addr` and `data` are